 My name is Kevin Adams and I’m having withdrawal.
 There, I admit it.
 It happens to me every year on April 2, which is the day after one of my favorite days of the year.
 Not that I need the excuse of April Fool’s Day to pull pranks, but it’s just a lot more fun Read more... you know you want to.

 Folks, I am LIVID!
 I’m so mad that I’m going break one of my cardinal rules and bring politics into a blog post.
 But this isn’t any ordinary post.
 It‘s a call to arms.
 If you value your personal freedom and/or you enjoy night photography, you need to listen closely and take action.
 As many of Read more... you know you want to.

 Each month I post a monthly night photography events calendar on the first day of the month.
-Events listed on the calendar are suitable for wide-field and moderate-telephoto astrophotography using DSLR cameras, as well as for general night photography.
-The calendar does not include events or subjects that are more suited to telescopes or extreme telephoto Read more... you know you want to.
+Events listed on this calendar are suitable for wide-field and moderate-telephoto astrophotography, as well as for general night photography.
+Unless otherwise stated, all events occur in the United States at mid-latitudes.
+Most of the events also occur at Read more... you know you want to.

 If I made a list of the most confusing things a night photographer faces, using an intervalometer would have to be near the top.
 It’s among the most frequent questions I’m asked and each time I tell the person that I’m planning to write an article to help clear it up.
 Been saying that for Read more... you know you want to.

 This past weekend I had the pleasure of guiding an enthusiastic group of night owls on North Carolina’s Outer Banks.
 They photographed lighthouses, piers, fishing boats, and a little burning steel wool.
 And even though the photo tour was for night photography—not birds—a few lucky participants managed to grab a few shots of the elusive Outer Read more... you know you want to.